Working in Perth?

 How to Find Job Vacancies in Perth

-Once you know that your occupation is in demand in the Perth metro area and that you have the proper qualifications for working in Western Australia, you can begin with the job hunt as such.
+Once you know that your occupation is in demand in the Perth metro area and that you have the proper qualifications for working in Western Australia, you can begin searching for a job.

-Even before you arrive in Australia, networking with other members of your trade or industry can give you a huge boost.
+Even before you arrive in Australia, networking with other members of your trade or industry can help your chances a lot.
 Many vacancies are not advertised on the open market if the HR department can find a suitable candidate via personal business contacts.
 So think about joining the respective industry association for your field of work.
-The official occupation profiles for Western Australia also feature important institutions and associations.
+The official occupation profiles for Western Australia feature important institutions and associations.

 In addition to joining a business association, you can go looking for a job in the traditional way, i.e. by checking out the classifieds sections of major newspapers or clicking through online job portals.
 If you are searching for open positions in Perth, these are the papers and websites you should look into: